Questions we get asked regularly. We will add to this list as time goes on.

 Before you go any further, pull down the latest image and re-flash your SD Card.
 We are constantly releasing new fixes and updates to the image.
 Then read on…

 How do I switch to Capture The Flag mode?

 This and many other options can be accessed via what we call the Web API.
 Simply take the IP address being output by your Raspberry Pi (see Instructions) and whack it into your browser address bar.
 Here you will find all sorts of things you can control remotely on your game server.
 You will also need the appropriate client files to play CTF for both Quake (here) and Quake 2 (here).
 Files should be in a sub-directory of a modern client and that directory should be named “ctf”.
 Depending on your engine, you may need to adjust how you launch the game.
 There is currently no bot support for Capture The Flag in Quake or Quake 2.

 How do I play Deathmatch bots in QuakeWorld?

-Bots in Quake/Quakeworld are actually mostly client-side, rather than server-side… so you don’t need Quake On LAN to play bots.
+Bots in Quake/QuakeWorld are actually mostly client-side, rather than server-side… so you don’t actually need Quake On LAN to play bots.
 Simply grab the latest nQuake installer and when launched, type bots at the console to see instructions regarding botmatches.
-Users of FTEQW, Mark V and Quakespasm will however be interested to know that there IS a bot included in the image that (kinda) works and will suffice for a practice game.
+However there IS a bot included in the image that (kinda) works and will suffice for a practice game.
 Again, we refer you to the Web API (particularly

 How do I play Quake 2?
 I seem to have missing textures and stuff!